chrthomsen/pygrametl/docs/examples/parallel.rst

         # Use the returned elements after the sentinel check to prevent errors
         # ......

-    # To ensure that a all splitpoint annotated function are finished before
+    # To ensure that all splitpoint annotated functions are finished before
-    # the ETL flow is terminated, must the function endsplits be called as it
+    # the ETL flow is terminated, the function endsplits must be called as it
     # joins all the process created by splitpoints up to this point
     endsplits()